Abul-Farhad/RAGnificent/README.md

 3. The author is not liable for any damages arising from Software use.

 All rights not expressly granted are reserved by the author.

-Here's the updated README with the new CLI feature prominently featured, while maintaining all existing content:
 ```
 ---